PresleyHank/json-torrent/README.md

 A tool to convert torrent files to and from a JSON representation - designed to make torrent file editing, searching, storage, and analysis easy.

-Parse a .torrent file and return an object of keys/values.
+Parse a torrent file and return an object of keys/values.
 Works in node and the browser (with [browserify](http://browserify.org/)).
 The `parsed` torrent object looks like this:

 ```javascript
 {